 September 7 is a date that mixed martial arts fans across the globe have etched into their calendars, and for a good reason.
 It marks the UFC’s return to Abu Dhabi, where reigning lightweight champion Khabib Nurmagomedov will put his undefeated record on the line against interim titleholder Dustin Poirier.
-The UFC 242 PPV main card will air on ESPN+ in the United States.
+The UFC 242 PPV main card will air on

 Along with the thrilling main event is a series of exciting bouts including Edson Barboza vs. Paul Felder and Islam Makhachev vs. Davi Ramos.
 The fight card is stacked with talent from numerous weight classes and all will have the opportunity to showcase what they’re made of on an international stage.